 Formula One cars are very complex machines – even their steering wheels are not exactly self-explanatory at first glance.
-So, with thanks to Mercedes AMG Petronas, we’re taking a closer look at F1 steering wheels, some of their many functions and how exactly they are designed and built.
+So, with thanks to Mercedes AMG Petronas, we’re taking a closer look at Formula 1 car steering wheels, some of their many functions and how exactly they are designed and built.

-What functions on the steering wheel are used the most?
+What functions on the F1 steering wheel are used the most?

 The most used functions of the steering wheel are by far the actual steering itself as well as gear changes.
 On a typical lap in Melbourne, for example, the driver will use the shift paddles around 50 times.
 15 shift indicator LEDs located above the central display help him to find the ideal shift point.
 In addition to steering and shifting, an F1 driver will make a number of adjustments to the brake balance, fine-tuning the car to different corner characteristics.

-What is an F1 steering wheel made of?
+What is a F1 car steering wheel made of?

 There are a number of materials used in a steering wheel, but the main materials are carbon fibre, fibreglass, silicon, titanium and copper.
 Those five components are the main ingredients of the several hundred individual parts that form the bigger components inside an F1 steering wheel.
 The majority of those components – the circuitry, the circuit boards, the carbon enclosure, the quick release, the electrical connectors and the steering itself – are built in-house in our factory in Brackley.
 Only two components, the central display and the underlying circuit board, are not built in Brackley as they are common parts shared by all teams.

-Has the steering wheel changed compared to last year’s?
+Has the Mercedes AMG Formula One steering wheel changed compared to last year’s?

 Our 2019 steering wheel is an evolution of last year’s design.
 We have made some changes, but most of them won’t be visible from the outside.

-Are the drivers involved in the design process of a steering wheel?
+Are the drivers involved in the design process of an F1 car steering wheel?

 Yes, in fact they’re quite heavily involved in the design process because the wheels are custom-built to their individual needs.
 Both the ergonomics of the wheel, and the physical layout of the shape and the grips are fitted to their hands, and the way they like to interact with the steering wheel.
 Those changes are not just made at the beginning of the season.
 The steering wheel design is a continuous process.
 During the season, drivers might ask for changes to the grips and the layout of the buttons and switches – based on the individual demands of the driver and the track layout.

-How many steering wheels does a driver have?
+How many steering wheels does a Formula 1 driver have?